Genius-gambit/SkyForceProject/README.md

-# Sky Force Project
+# Warehouse Wreckage

 ## Link of the Game Server:

-Click on [Galaxy Shooter](https://joystickcoder.itch.io/space-shooter-pro) to play the game.
+Click on [Warehouse Wreckage](https://joystickcoder.itch.io/warehouse-wreckage) to play the game.